tjira/hazel/README.md

 ### Additional Calculations

-* Numerical Hessians and Frequency Analysis for HF and MP2
+* Numerical Hessians and Frequency Analysis for RHF and RMP2
-* Gradients for HF (Analytical) and MP2 (Numerical)
+* Gradients for RHF (Analytical) and RMP2 (Numerical)
-* HF and MP2 Steepest Descent Optimization
+* RHF and RMP2 Steepest Descent Optimization

 ## 🛠️ Compilation